intuition-dev/mbToolBelt/custel/custel1/readme.md

 Any code that you need often should be above!

-And now, lets look at the component code:
+And now, lets look at the component code that leverages above:

 ```
 import { EventFlux } from 'https://cdn.jsdelivr.net/gh/intuition-dev/mbToolBelt@v8.2.8/eventFlux/EventFlux.js'